ricban/Docker-Compose--SqlServer/README.md

-# Microsoft SQL Server 2022
+# Using Docker to run Microsoft SQL Server 2022
 A guide for quickly setting up Microsoft SQL Server 2022 in a docker container.
 It uses docker compose to easily manage container configurations.

 ## Requirement